Implementing OAuth2 for PMS API Access

 try:

-response = await self._client.post(self.token_url, data=payload)
+resp = await self._client.post(self.cfg.token_url, data=payload)

-ttl = max(token_data["expires_in"] - buffer_seconds, 30)
+ttl = max(data["expires_in"] - REFRESH_BUFFER_SECONDS, 30)

 self._cache_expiry = time.time() + ttl

-return self._token_cache
+return self._access_token

-except httpx.HTTPStatusError as e:
+except httpx.HTTPStatusError as exc:

-raise RuntimeError(f"OAuth2 token acquisition failed: {e.response.status_code}")
+raise RuntimeError(f"OAuth2 acquisition failed: {exc.response.status_code}") from exc

 async def get_valid_token(self) -> str:

-if self._token_cache and time.time() < self._cache_expiry:
+if self._access_token and time.time() < self._cache_expiry:

-return self._token_cache["access_token"]
+return self._access_token

 def retry_on_auth_failure(max_retries: int = 3, backoff_factor: float = 1.5):